-Boldly trauma-informed and survivor-led theatre and participation arts for social change.
+Boldly trauma-conscious and survivor-led theatre and participation arts for social change.

 I, Lord